 Regina and I are advocates of sustainable and organic agriculture and creating a place that our surrounding community can benefit from and enjoy.
-I am applying for a cost share for organic certification this year as well.
+I will apply for a cost share for organic certification in several years, once the blueberry bushes start producing.
 Because our property is so lovely and we are in the city and only 15 minutes from Kansas City we believe we are situated well to develop a small blueberry U-pick operation and would like this to be a certified organic alternative as this is not presently an option in our area.

 Our goal is to raise blueberries sustainably on ½ acre of pasture land.
 The soil is heavy loess clay on top of a hill.
 In order to produce blueberries we have amended the soil significantly.
 We used biochar on ¼ acre along with our usual sustainable practice using mulch and organic amendments.
 On the other ¼ acre we used the same practice minus the biochar.

 Biochar is a type of charcoal that is produced by heating air-dried plant material (biomass) in a setting without oxygen.
 Biochar can store moisture and nutrients in the soil.
 Properly produced biochar provides a good environment for essential microorganisms to grow.
 These microorganisms play a major role in nutrient cycling within the soil environment.
 Biochar has been proven to have a significant impact when using a holistic approach to sustainable food production.